Upgrade Your Power Distribution With HDOT Alternating Phase PDUs

 Challenge: Right now data center power consumption is on the rise in North America, as the number of racks increased by 9.1 percent in Canada and 4.3 percent in the U.S. in 2013.
 All signs are showing this trend continuing through 2014 and beyond as data centers standardize on high-density equipment to achieve more processing power in a smaller space.

 As power requirements increase, data center managers everywhere are looking for ways to deliver more power to the computer cabinet in a cost-effective way.
-One way they are accomplishing this is by upgrading their power distribution systems from single phase to three phase.
+One way they are accomplishing this is by upgrading their power distribution units to 3 phase.

 Why are three phase systems more cost efficient?
 A single phase power cord contains three wires.
 A three-phase delta power cord contains four wires.
 For that one additional wire, three phase delta delivers 52% more power than single phase.
 But it doesn’t come without risks.

 Thankfully, Server Technology makes it easy and risk-free for you to migrate to 3 phase power distribution with its new line of alternating phase power distribution units (PDU).
 These PDU’s alternate the phase pairs on a per-outlet basis instead of a per branch basis.

-In addition, Server Technology has incorporated its patented High Density Outlet Technology (HDOT) into the Alternating Phase PDU’s, resulting in the maximum achievable number of outlets in the smallest form factor PDU.
-This provides the utmost flexibility when it comes to supporting the myriad array of IT equipment in the rack.
+In addition, Server Technology has incorporated its patented High-Density Outlet Technology (HDOT) into the Alternating Phase PDU’s, resulting in the maximum achievable number of outlets in the smallest form factor PDU.
+This provides flexibility when it comes to supporting the myriad array of IT equipment in the rack.